-Applied-for mark “ON-YASAI, figure” of application 4-2012-25241 under the name of REINS International Inc. (JP) for services of Japanese food restaurant; food and beverage service provided by the restaurant in Class 43 was rejected by the NOIP’s Decision no.37667/QĐ-SHTT of 29/6/2015 on the grounds that (i) is indistinctive, and (ii) the mark contains the “ON-YASAI” word transliteration element which means “steamed vegetable” describing goods/services of Class 43 in respect of which the registration is sought as prescribed in Article 74.2.c) of the IP Law.
+pplied-for mark “ON-YASAI, figure” of application 4-2012-25241 under the name of REINS International Inc. (JP) for services of Japanese food restaurant; food and beverage service provided by the restaurant in Class 43 was rejected by the NOIP’s Decision no.37667/QĐ-SHTT of 29/6/2015 on the grounds that the mark is indistinctive; and the transliteration of “ON-YASAI” means “steamed vegetable” which describes goods/services in Class 43 in respect of which the registration is sought as prescribed in Article 74.2.c) of the IP Law.

-On behalf of REINS International Inc., Pham & Associates has appealed (the first time) against the NOIP’s decision on refusal of protection.
-However, at its Decision No.1312/QD-SHTTdated May 15, 2018 on resolving the afore-said appeal, the NOIP still reserved its previous decision.
+On behalf of REINS International Inc., Pham & Associates appealed (as the first time) against the NOIP’s decision on refusal of protection.
+However, at its Decision No.1312/QD-SHTT dated May 15, 2018 on resolving the afore-said appeal, the NOIP preserved its decision.

-Pham & Associates continued to appeal (the second time) to the Minister of Science and Technology.
-The argument of the complaint in two times is summarized as follows:
+Pham & Associates continued to appeal (as the second time) to the Minister of Science and Technology.
+The argument of the complaint in two times is the same and is summarized as follows:

 (i) The applied-for mark "ON-YASAI, figure" is a combined mark consisting of word and figure elements.
 The word element "ON-YASAI" is the Latin symbols that can be pronounced in Vietnamese.
 The figure element is a set of some red-and-black decorative motifs and some characters of the Japanese pictographic language.
 This combination shows:

 a) In whole, the applied-for mark is capable of distinguishing, not being "simple shapes and geometry, numerals, letters ..." is regarded as indistinctive as prescribed in Article 74.2.a , c IP Law;